2025 Impact Report

 Where Proceeds Go

-After modest staff wages that sustain our small team, every dollar from course proceeds supports both the school's growth and Indigenous-led restoration work.
-We're building infrastructure to scale while ensuring the majority of funds go directly to communities doing the healing.
+After modest staff wages, every dollar from course proceeds supports both the school's growth and Indigenous-led restoration work.
+We're building infrastructure to scale while ensuring the majority of funds go directly to communities doing the work.

 Pay-What-You-Can Model